Please note: If you decide to purchase a product through a link on Bean Ground, we may earn a commission without

 Typically, most low acid beans are of a darker roast, which helps to remove a lot of the tartness.
 However, many coffee drinkers (myself included) find that darker roasts are too bitter.
 This is where Java Planet coffee saves the day; this is a lighter roast that is also light on acidity.

-Java Planet delivers an intense flavor profile, which is rare when you’re looking for a coffee with mild acidity.
-You’ll experience a range of chocolate and floral notes with a hint of allspice and hibiscus finishing off with a dark chocolate finish.
+Java Planet delivers an intense flavor profile, which is rare when looking for a coffee with mild acidity.
+You’ll experience a range of chocolate and floral notes with a hint of allspice and hibiscus, finishing off with a dark chocolate finish.

 Mommee Coffee Low Acid Organic Coffee

-Drinking coffee while pregnant is usually a bad idea, sure you can drink decaf, but even that can cause heartburn and increase nausea.
-Good news is ladies I’ve found a brand of coffee that will ease your craving for coffee!
+Drinking coffee while pregnant is usually a bad idea.
+Sure, you can drink decaf, but even that can cause heartburn and increase nausea.
+I’ve found a brand of coffee that will ease your craving for coffee!
 It’s aptly named Mommee Coffee.

-Mommee Coffee is not only low in acidness, but it also contains roughly half the amount of caffeine than regular coffee, allowing moms a guilt-free experience when going through pregnancy.
+Mommee Coffee is not only low in acidness, but it also contains roughly half the amount of caffeine as regular coffee, allowing moms a guilt-free experience when going through pregnancy.
 Mommee Coffee also comes in four different caffeine levels for women in every stage of pregnancy, so depending on how far along you are in your pregnancy, you can choose the appropriate caffeine level.

 These beans have been organically processed and contain no harmful or unwanted ingredients.
-You can rest assured that no nasty chemicals are passing through to your unborn child.
+You can rest assured that no nasty chemicals pass through to your unborn child.

-Testing has shown that Mommee Coffee to be five times lower in acid and notably lower in chlorogenic acid, which is considered to be the major contributor to acid reflux.
+Testing has shown that Mommee Coffee is five times lower in acid and notably lower in chlorogenic acid, which is considered the major contributor to acid reflux.

 How is Low Acid Coffee Produced?

-Low acid coffee is typically produced in two distinct ways, both of which use inferior tech methods to reduce the acidity.
-One popular method that’s used is to roast the coffee beans very slowly or to use an interrupted roasting technique.
+Low acid coffee is typically produced in two distinct ways, using inferior tech methods to reduce acidity.
+One popular method used is to roast the coffee beans very slowly or to use an interrupted roasting technique.